1976: Sissy Spacek As Carrie Ignites Stephen King's Reign Of Horror

 Carrie was one of a handful of movies that changed the horror genre, giving audiences contemporary characters who were more relatable than the central European vampires or mad scientists who'd established the genre.

 The movie went over in a huge way with audiences and rightfully so.
-Sissy Spacek, who portrayed the title role of, Carrie, and Piper Laurie, who portrayed her abusive mother were responsible for the film earning 2 Academy Award nominations.
-Both women were very deserving of all of the praise they received for their roles in the film.
+Both Spacek, who portrayed the title role of Carrie, and Piper Laurie, who portrayed her abusive mother, were nominated for Academy Awards, showing that a genre film could include excellent acting.